NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/dps/data-model/_index.md

 > **Possible expansion: status field.** A `status` field (active/suspended/terminated) could be added if the DPS needs to temporarily suspend a preservation agreement without closing it.
 Without status, the lifecycle is binary: `endDate: null` means active, `endDate` set means closed.

 > [!NOTE]
+> **Possible expansion: preservation-level `rightsGranted`.** The preservation agreement could carry `rightsGranted` entries for preservation-level rights: what the NLN may do with the content over time (migration, replication, deletion, normalization, validation, refreshment).
+These rights are distinct from the content access group's functional rights (submit, access), which are decomposed into role assignments.
+Preservation-level rights matter for long-term preservation policy and PREMIS fidelity, but are not enforced by the DPS at runtime in the same way.
+The `act` values draw from the full [LoC eventType vocabulary](https://id.loc.gov/vocabulary/preservation/eventType).

+> [!NOTE]
 > **Possible expansion: enforceable scope.** The preservation agreement could carry machine-readable constraints that the ingest pipeline validates against.
 This would address the gap documented in [Data management](/docs/dps/data/): "We cannot currently validate automatically at the object level against what is stated in the submission agreement."
 >
 > Example constraints: